Kamut: Rediscovering an Ancient Grain in Modern Society

 By Rebecca Gilbert

-I made a discovery a few months ago that would transform my meals forever: I found a super yummy ancient grain called Kamut®!
+I made a discovery a few months ago: I found a super yummy ancient grain called Kamut®!

 Originally cultivated thousands of years ago in Egypt, I found Kamut® Brand khorasan wheat at my local store while I was searching for new grains to supplement my veggie plates.
 As I wandered through the bulk section, I came across some very large berries called Kamut.
 I didn’t know what they were or how to prepare them… but I was intrigued.
 I bought a small batch – and my culinary adventure began.